2017-09-12, Lecture 3, Nanoimprint, is available

 - S. Z. Sze, Semiconductor Devices.
 Physics and Technology, J. Wiley & sons

-- Selection of projects, formation of the project groups: middle-end of February, 2017
+- Selection of projects, formation of the project groups: after September 20, 2017

 - Examination: October 24, 2017 (to be announced).
 The lab reports must be approved before the exam.

 - Work on the course projects: October 2017 - January 2018

 - Presentation of the projects: January 2018 (exact date to be decided)

 - End of the course: January 2018 (about one week after the project presentation)